status-im/wiki.status.im/docs/index.md

 [![Getting started with Status](https://i.imgur.com/C0aZZEL.jpg)](https://www.youtube.com/watch?v=oDCSEmS9c3o "Getting started with Status")

 ## Why?

-We believe in a medium of pure free trade, economies with fair, permissionless access and a world without intermediaries.
-We want to create policies that can exist between friends or scale globally, and the ability to communicate securely without being inhibited by legacy systems.
+**We believe in a medium of free interaction, economies with permissionless fair-access and a world without parasitic intermediaries. **
+- We want to create protocols and policies that can scale, from small interactions between friends and groups to truly global communication.
+At the heart of our belief is the ability for individuals to communicate securely without being inhibited by legacy systems or antiquated beliefs.

-We want to take control of our digital lives, and take responsibility for our own data, the way we conduct ourselves privately and promote this way of life to a mass audience.
+- We want to empower everyone to take control of their digital lives and responsibility for their own data.
+We want the way we conduct ourselves privately and publicly to recommend itself to a mass audience; and for the tools we build and the way we use them to improve the lives of everyone.

-We want deep insights into our own economies so we can make informed, data-driven decisions on how to make our lives better.
-The Ethereum blockchain, Smart Contracts, Swarm and Whisper provides us with a clear path forward.
+- We want deep insights into our societies and our own economies so we can make informed, data-driven decisions on what truly makes lives better.
+The Ethereum blockchain, distributed aplications, Swarm and Whisper provide us with a clear path forward.

 If this interests you, **help us make Status a reality** - anyone can contribute and we need everyone at any skill level to participate.

 ## How to Contribute?